Selubi/selubi.github.io/docs/python/multithreading.md

 ```

 So, whats good about this?
+Operators usually check at the end of the log first, and aggregating everything the operators need to know at the end is good practice.

-The operators that will read the log will instantly know which servers failed.
+By aggregating the failed servers at the end, the operators that will read the log will instantly know which servers failed.
 They can then `Ctrl+F` the log, or `grep` by `server_id` to filter and troubleshoot.

 Assuming the above output was saved into `benchmark.log`, we can do something like below.